-Children and young adults presenting with early onset arrythmia may have high-risk conditions that are managed more effectively at medical centers with research-focused genetic disease programs.
+Children and young adults presenting with early onset arrhythmia may have high-risk conditions that are managed more effectively at medical centers with research-focused genetic disease programs.

 Duke electrophysiologist and pediatric cardiologist Andrew P. Landstrom, MD, PhD, a specialist in heritable arrhythmias, cardiomyopathies, and other genetic cardiac diseases, urges physicians who encounter these presentations in young patients to seek guidance from specialized programs accustomed to involving families in genetic testing and assessment.

 “Often these diseases can be life-threatening, and unfortunately, they are typically unknown and undiagnosed,” Landstrom says.
 “Thankfully, these diagnoses are not rare when the patients can be evaluated at a center with a genetic disease emphasis.
 We have worked hard to build such a program at Duke, and we can partner with practitioners to help manage the potential risks these conditions present and complications that may arise from genetic testing.”

 In addition to working with patients and their families—as these diagnoses sometimes lead to discovering genetic mutations that may affect generations—Landstrom leads research that brings together clinical medicine and functional genomics as well as molecular and cellular biology.
 He maintains a wet bench research lab where he employs molecular genomics using induced pluripotent stem cells to pinpoint genetic disorders.